andifalk/cloud-security-workshop/initial/ui/README.md

 # Product Client Frontend UI

-Now we will implement the corresponding client for the product server to show the product list in a web UI.
+Now we will implement the corresponding client for the productEntity server to show the productEntity list in a web UI.

 __Tip__:
 You may look into the [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security-oauth2-client)